Carvers Bay teacher overcomes cancer in both breasts

 “The waiting is the worst,” she says.
 “You realize your life goes on.
 I was a wife, a mom, a teacher.”

 In addition to her family’s support and encouragement, she credits nurse Sabrina Johnson, a Tidelands Health cancer care navigator, with helping her stay hopeful and informed during those weeks before surgery.
-All patients who receive cancer care through the Tidelands Health Cancer Care Network, our region’s most comprehensive provider of cancer care and an affiliate of MUSC Health, can benefit from the help of cancer care navigators, who provide education, care coordination and support.
+All patients who receive cancer care through the Tidelands Health Cancer Care Network, our region’s most comprehensive provider of cancer care and in collaboration with MUSC Health, can benefit from the help of cancer care navigators, who provide education, care coordination and support.

 “She immediately texted me right after I got the news,” Fesperman says.
 “She texted me day or night.
 She was unbelievable.
 And I did a lot of journaling just to keep my mind at peace.”